vexxhost/migratekit/README.md

 is attached to on the VMware side to ensure that the virtual machine can communicate with the network once it has been migrated to the OpenStack cloud.

+There are a few optional flags to define the following:
+-  `--security-groups`: A comma separated list of security group UUIDs to apply to the virtual machines port, if not supplied only the 'default' security group will be applied
+-  `--volume-type`: Openstack volume type to be used for the block devices
+-  `--availability-zone`: Opentack availabiity zone to be associated with both block device and virtual machine
+-  `--run-v2v`: A flag to disable the running of virt-v2v-in-place against the destination machine.
+Should be disabled with caution as it may result in an unbootable instance.
+To disable flag must be passed with an =false e.g. `--run-v2v=false`

 ## Contributing

 We welcome contributions to this project, we hope to see this project grow and